MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-1.md

 });
 ```

-    PS: a **Promise** is an object that holds the eventual result or failure of an asynchronous operation.
+> PS: a **Promise** is an object that holds the eventual result or failure of an asynchronous operation.
+>

-    asynchronous: a fancy term for an operation that is gonna take a long time, in other words, it means that a process operates independently of other processes.
+> **asynchronous**: a fancy term for an operation that is gonna take a long time, in other words, it means that a process operates independently of other processes.

 all promises have a method called **then**, we can call it right after and give it a callback function, this callback function will get executed when our promise is resolved and the result is ready, in this case we need to find a fucntion that has a parameter called _res_ or _response_.